Shannon-Watts/fake_news_ML/README.md

 # Real or Fake News?
-A Supervised Machine Learning with Natural Language Processing 🧠
+A Supervised Machine Learning Model with Natural Language Processing 🧠

 Can anyone tell what is true and what is fake news anymore?
 From the weaponisation of Covid-19, to devastating meteors en route to destroy earth, and that notion that Pope Francis endorsed Trump in the US presidential race…